Chlorobenzene: Niche and former uses

-The reaction also has a byproduct of salt.
 The reaction is known as the Dow process, with the reaction carried out at 350 °C using fused sodium hydroxide without solvent.
 Labeling experiments show that the reaction proceeds via elimination/addition, through benzyne as the intermediate.

 Production

 It was first described in 1851.
-Chlorobenzene is manufactured by chlorination of benzene in the presence of a catalytic amount of Lewis acid such as ferric chloride, sulfur dichloride, and anhydrous aluminium chloride:
+Chlorobenzene is manufactured by chlorination of benzene in the presence of a catalytic amount of Lewis acid such as ferric chloride, sulfur dichloride, and aluminium chloride:

-The catalyst enhances the electrophilicity of the chlorine.
-Because chlorine is electronegative, C6H5Cl exhibits somewhat decreased susceptibility to further chlorination.
 Industrially the reaction is conducted as a continuous process to minimize the formation of dichlorobenzenes.
+Because chlorine is electronegative, C6H5Cl exhibits somewhat decreased susceptibility toward further chlorination.

 Laboratory routes

-Chlorobenzene is producible from aniline via benzenediazonium chloride, otherwise known as the Sandmeyer reaction.
+Chlorobenzene could be produced from aniline via benzenediazonium chloride, otherwise known as the Sandmeyer reaction.